Our Women’s empowerment group doing their ‘chicken dance’

 Hospitals: We’re bringing life-saving medical care to a catchment area of over 10- million children in East Africa.

-• Built public children’s hospital (only 3 in Sub-Saharan Africa) – today running at full capacity.
+- Built public children’s hospital (only 3 in Sub-Saharan Africa) – today running at (over) full capacity.

-• Now planning to build the first public children’s cancer hospital in Sub Saharan Africa
+- Now constructing (2024) the first public children’s cancer hospital in Sub Saharan Africa.

 Schools: We’re educating the future leaders of Africa, helping them thrive in new schools